 The College Store primarily serves as an outlet for textbooks and materials needed for BCC day and evening classes.
-For more information, see "College Store" on page 19.
+For more information, see "College Store" on page 20.

-Cafeteria/Food Services (Lower level of Building)
+Cafeteria/Food Services

-The BCC Cafeteria provides nutritionally balanced meals with a varied menu.
-For more information, see "Cafeteria" on page 29.
+(Lower Level of Building) The BCC Cafeteria provides nutritionally balanced meals with a varied menu.
+For more information, see "Cafeteria" on page 30.

-Immunization Records and Allied Health Medical Records Office (Upper level, Rm.
-A-117)
+Immunization Records & Allied Health Medical Records Office

-This office maintains the official BCC immunization requirement form that students must complete and turn in before the first day of classes.
+This office maintains the official BCC Immunization Requirement Form that students must complete and turn in before the first day of classes.
 Students may drop off medical records, authorize sending records to another location, or obtain a copy for their own use.
 For more information, see "Immunization" on page 10.

-Norman Rockwell Early Childhood Center (Lower level, Rm.
+Norman Rockwell Early Childhood Center

+(Lower Level, Rm.
 A-G12)

-This Center offers child care services for the children of BCC students, faculty and staff.
+This Center offers child care services for the children of BCC's students, faculty and staff.
 For more information, see "Child Care" on page 30.